MediaComem/comem-archidep/subjects/docker/README.md

 <!-- slide-column -->

-Learn how to containerize your web applications with Docker and deploy them on cloud application platforms such as [Render][render].
+Learn how to containerize your web applications with Docker.

 **You will need**

 * [Git][git]
 * A [GitHub][github] account
-* A [Render][render] account
 * A [Docker][docker] account
 * [Docker Desktop][docker-desktop] installed on your machine.